junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 During contractions, the womb tightens and lifts up like this:

 The contractions push the baby down farther.
-This causes the cervix or ‘door of the womb’ to open—a little more each time.
+This causes the cervix or ‘door of the womb’ to open, a little more each time.